software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Once a question has been added to a quiz, the teacher should be able to delete it.
 The question list should have a "Delete" button next to each question.
 The teacher should also be able to filter the question list based on the difficulty level.
 Similarly as with the quiz list, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
 >
 > Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
 The student dashboard should have a page that lists the published quizzes with the quiz name, description and the date when it was added.
 These quizzes should be listed from newest to oldest.
+>
+> The student should be able to filter quizzes in the quiz list based on their name or description.
+There could be a search field above the quiz list.
+If either the name or the description of a quiz contains the keyword typed in to the field, the quiz should be listed.
+If there's no keyword, all the quizzes should be listed.
+>
-Each quiz name should be a link to a separate page where the quiz name, description and the questions are displayed.
+> Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.
 >
 > In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to type in and submit their answer for each question.
 When the student submits their answer, there should be some kind of feedback which tells the student if their answer was correct or not.
 For example, "That is correct, good job!", or "That is not correct, the correct answer is "Helsinki"".
 The casing or leading or trailing whitespace of the answer should not be considered when checking if the student's answer is correct or not.
 For example, "helsinki" answer is correct when the correct answer is "Helsinki""
 >